11 Top SaaS Industry Trends (2024)

 Users also have the ability to use AI to generate text, animate designs, and edit photos directly from Canva’s interface.

-Workday plans to release new generative AI features to their 65 million users in early 2024.
+Workday released new generative AI features to their 65 million users in 2024.

 Their AI features will include generating job descriptions, analyzing contracts, writing content for employees, and generating code for Workday apps.